hampelm/civic-discourse/README.md

 ### Easy-to-use online tools

 At this point, we can assume that you're building easy-to-use, online tools instead of difficult-to-use, phone-only bureaucracies.
-Instead, tell us exactly how you
+Instead, tell us (or ideally _show_ us) what makes your new thing better.

 ## Patterns
 ### Send me an email